Iași pogrom

 The Iași pogrom (/ro/, sometimes anglicized as Jassy) was a series of pogroms launched by governmental forces under Marshal and Leader Ion Antonescu in the Romanian city of Iași against its Jewish community, which lasted from 28 June to 30 June 1941.
 According to Romanian authorities, over 13,266 people, or one third of the Jewish population, were massacred in the pogrom itself or in its aftermath, and many were deported.
 It was one of the worst pogroms during World War II.

 Background

-During World War II, from 1940 to 1944, Romania was an ally of Nazi Germany, and echoed its anti-Semitic policies.
-During 1941 and 1942, 32 laws, 31 decree-laws, and 17 government resolutions, all sharply anti-Semitic, were published in the Official Gazette (Monitorul Oficial).
+During World War II, from 1940 to 1944, Romania was an ally of Nazi Germany, and echoed its antisemitic policies.
+During 1941 and 1942, 32 laws, 31 decree-laws, and 17 government resolutions, all sharply antisemitic, were published in the Official Gazette (Monitorul Oficial).
 Romania also joined Germany in the invasion of the Soviet Union, initially with the purpose of regaining Bessarabia, taken by Soviets in 1940, after the Molotov–Ribbentrop Pact.